Block, Inc.: 2023–present: Business realignment and S&P 500 addition

-In February 2024, Block reported an annual "Gross Payment Volume" of US$228 billion and an annual income of $9.8 million for the year 2023.
+In February 2024, Block reported an annual Gross Payment Volume of US$228 billion and an annual income of $9.8 million for the year 2023.
 In April 2024, CNBC reported that Block announced it had finished the development of its own standalone three-nanometer bitcoin mining chip and was in the process of working through the design with a semiconductor foundry.
 The company was also reported to be developing a "full bitcoin mining system", stating that its goal was to both decentralize the supply of bitcoin mining hardware and the distribution of hashrate — a proxy for industry competition and mining difficulty.
 In this regard, according to CNBC, Block was solving a "major barrier to entry" posed by the relative difficulty in sourcing mining rigs, their high prices and unpredictable delivery.
-In May 2024, the company's Square platform was found to be the market leader in point-of-sale systems in the U.S. In July 2024, Block signed a "large-scale crypto mining hardware pact", agreeing to supply its chips to bitcoin miner "Core Scientific".
+In May 2024, the company's Square platform was found to be the market leader in point-of-sale systems in the U.S. In July 2024, Block signed a "large-scale crypto mining hardware pact", agreeing to supply its chips to bitcoin miner Core Scientific.
 The company did not disclose financial details of the pact.
 In September 2024, Block announced a leadership reshuffle, moving many longtime executives into more senior roles and creating a new position focused on customer safety.
 As part of these changes, Brian Grassadonia, formerly the CEO of Cash App, was appointed as the company's new "ecosystem lead" to enhance coordination across Block's business sectors.

 In October 2024, Bitkey appeared in TIME's list of the "best inventions of 2024".
 In November 2024, Fortune reported that Block was laying off many employees from its Tidal, TBD and Square services.
-That same month, Block announced it was "winding down" TBD, "scaling back" investments in Tidal and focussing its resources on its bitcoin mining initiative as well as Bitkey, while adding that it was "refining" its investments based on progress.
+That same month, Block announced it was "winding down" TBD, "scaling back" investments in Tidal and focusing its resources on its bitcoin mining initiative as well as Bitkey, while adding that it was "refining" its investments based on progress.
 The firm changed its stock ticker from SQ to XYZ in January 2025.

-In March 2025, Block announced to staff that they had plans to cut almost 1000 employees.
+In March 2025, Block announced to staff that it had plans to cut almost 1,000 employees.
 On July 23, 2025, Block was added to the S&P 500, replacing Hess Corporation.
+On February 26, 2026, Block announced it was laying off over 4,000 employees out of 10,000, citing artificial intelligence as a primary reason.
+Shares of the company jumped 24% following the announcement.